Rick's Daily Tips

 • Contact Me

-You are here: Home / Computer Tips / How to disable auto-playing videos on ALL sites by default with Google Chrome
+You are here: Home / Computer Tips / How to disable autoplaying videos on ALL sites with Chrome

-How to disable auto-playing videos on ALL sites by default with Google Chrome
+How to disable autoplaying videos on ALL sites with Chrome

-If you’re like most people you hate it when a video begins playing automatically just as soon as you load a web page into your browser.
+I don’t know about you, but I hate it when a video begins playing automatically just as soon as I load a web page into my browser.

-Yes, it’s true that many of the most popular sites allow you to toggle a setting to disable auto-playing videos, but not all of them do.
+Plenty of sites allow you to toggle a setting to disable autoplaying videos, but most of them don’t.

-What’s more, it’s a major hassle having to wade through every site’s settings pages to just to disable auto-playing videos, especially on sites that you don’t visit all that often.
+And even in the ones that do, it’s a major hassle having to wade through a site’s settings in order to figure out how to disable autoplaying videos, especially on sites that you don’t visit all that often.

-Luckily, there’s a fantastic browser extension for Google Chrome that blocks every auto-playing video on most any website, by default.
+Luckily, there’s a fantastic browser extension for Google Chrome that blocks every autoplaying video on virtually any website, by default.
 It’s called AutoplayStopper, and it works like a charm!

 Of course you’ll still be able to play any video you want to watch simply by clicking the Play button.
-They just will no longer start playing on their own.
+They just won’t start playing on their own.

 1 – Visit this page with your Chrome browser.